turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 });
 ```

-Open some tabs, cast some votes, close some tabs.
-Verify that the votes are removed for closed tabs.

 Open some tabs and cast some votes.
 Then head over to Terminal to see the object populated with the current votes cast.

+Additionally, verify that the votes are removed for closed tabs.

 ### Counting Votes